 Dedicated New York Dog Bite Attorney

 If you or a loved one suffered a dog bite injury or was attacked by a dog, the law office of Michael LoGiudice can help you obtain just compensation.
 We have a proven track record of helping dog bite victims.
 Being injured in a dog attack is a traumatic experience and dog owners must be held accountable for injuries caused by their pets.
 We will offer you compassion and knowledge, and will aggressively fight for your rights so that you can focus on recovering from your injuries.
-Call our office today for a free consultation.
+Call our office or fill out a contact form today for a free consultation.